 All qualifying medical expenses submitted after the IUA is met are shareable with the Zion Health community at one hundred percent.
 There is no annual or lifetime limit.
 For each separate need, the Zion Health community will share medical costs after the IUA is met.
 You will not need to pay the IUA for a single need again until you are symptom free for 12 months.
 Additionally, you will not be responsible for more than three IUAs in a rolling 12-month period.

 Members may choose to change their IUA once per membership year.
 If an IUA is lowered, a 60-day waiting period will apply to all needs other than those resulting from an accident.

 Maximum Shareable Amount

-Multiple Needs Within A 12-Month Period
+Multiple Needs in a 12-Month Period

 Time Limit For Sharing Documentation

 Receiving the bills and needs request promptly will help Zion Health to provide the speedy processing of your need.
 When there is a number of bills related together in one need, it is helpful for these bills to be submitted at one time if obtained within a 30-day period.